“You should talk to these guys.”

 — Serving Clients Nationwide Since 1979 —

-Also called accounts receivable or A/R financing.
+(also called accounts receivable financing or A/R financing for Seattle businesses)

-We buy approved unpaid invoices so you can get paid before your customer’s 30, 60, or 75-day terms end.
+We buy approved unpaid invoices for trucking, staffing, manufacturing, and other B2B companies so you can get paid before your customer’s 30, 60, or 75-day terms end.

 we usually send most of the money within